pyvista/pyvista-tutorial/doc/source/getting-started.rst

 MyBinder
 --------
 MyBinder, similar to Google Colab, allows you to run Jupyter notebooks on the cloud.
-Click on the link below to open up a MyBinder enviornment to run PyVista.
+Click on the link below to open up a MyBinder environment to run PyVista.

 |binder|